 °These are a quick-as-a-snap breakfast side dish or appetizer.
 People love them — they are bite-sized and yummy, warm and creamy inside and crispy on the outside.
 I mean, it doesn't get any better than that!

 I have used a Lift-and-Serve pan with 12 little rectangles in it, and I've used mini muffin pans.
 You could also use regular muffin pans, but the baking time should be increased by about 10 minutes in that case.

 12 to 24 puffs, depending the size of the pan used

 2 cups mashed potatoes

-3 eggs, beaten
+3 large eggs, beaten

-3/4 cup grated Parmesan or Gruyere, divided
+1 cup grated cheese such as Parmesan or Gruyere, divided

 1/4 cup minced chives

 1/4 cup diced cooked bacon or ham, optional

 Salt and freshly ground pepper